NumEconCopenhagen/projects-2020-anders-frederik/modelproject/README.md

 We vizualize the results by parametrizations in three different ways:
 1. Parametrizations.
 2. Plot the best response functions in quantity-space.
-3. Plot the equilibrium values as a function of a parameter (the elasticity of substitution)
+3. Plot the equilibrium values as a function of a parameter (degree of substitutability)

 The **results** of the project can be seen from running [model_project_v2.ipynb](model_project_v2.ipynb).